Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Tennessee's games this season have gone over 41.5 points nine of 13 times.

-- Pittsburgh's games have gone over 41.5 points in eight of 13 chances this season.
+- Tennessee and its opponents have gone over the current 43-point total in nine of 13 games this season.

+- The combined points per game average of the two teams, 45.8, is 2.8 points more than Sunday's over/under.

-- Sunday's over/under is 4.3 points lower than the two team's combined 45.8 points per game average.
+- This contest's total is 4.1 points lower than the 47.1 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 47.1 points per game, 5.6 more than this contest's over/under.

-- Titans games this season feature an average total of 49.1 points, a number 7.6 points higher than Sunday's over/under.
+- The Titans and their opponents have scored an average of 49.1 points per game in 2021, 6.1 more than Sunday's total.

-- The 43.7 PPG average total in Steelers games this season is 2.2 points more than this game's over/under.
+- In 2021, games involving the Steelers have averaged a total of 43.7 points, 0.7 more than the set over/under in this contest.

 Titans stats and trends

-- Tennessee has eight wins against the spread in 13 games this year.
+- Tennessee has played 13 games, with eight wins against the spread.

-- So far this season, the Titans have been installed as favorites by a 2-point margin or more seven times and are 3-4 ATS in those contests.
+- This season, the Titans have an ATS record of 3-4 in their seven games as a favorite of 1.5 points or more.

-- Tennessee's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- Tennessee is 1-2 against the spread and 1-2 overall when the team picks up more than 371.3 yards.
+- In games that Tennessee picks up more than 371.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Titans have turned the ball over eight more times (21 total) than the Steelers have forced a turnover (13) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Steelers.